 The pill, like most prescription medications, needs to be stored safely to stay effective.
 You may think that throwing your pill pack in the bathroom cabinet or your purse is the ideal solution, but those two places could be the worst choices.
 The most common threat to birth control pill integrity is temperature, but humidity also plays an important role.
-Most birth control pills suggest storage between 68 and 77 degrees.
+Most birth control pills suggest storing it somewhere that is between 68 and 77 degrees.

 The bathroom cabinet is a safe place to store the pill, right?
 Actually, the bathroom cabinet is one of the worst places to store the pill.
 Bathrooms regularly increase in temperature and humidity.
 Humidity is nothing more than water in the air and water can affect how your birth control pill works.
 Constantly fluctuating temperatures can also cause a problem.